daniwhitlock/Team-Profile-Generator/README.md

 ## Tests
-To run test, simply type in: <npm run test> in the command line on your preferred application
+To run test, simply type in: 'npm run test' in the command line on your preferred application